CodingItWrong/codingitwrong.com/_drafts/approaches-to-testing.md

 # Test Approach #2: Classical TDD

-Test-Driven Development originates with Kent Beck and was most thoroughly laid out by him in *[Test-Driven Development: By Example][TDD By Example]*.

-- Related terms?
-    - Detroit School of TDD
-    - Middle-Out Testing
-- Major representatives?
-Kent Beck, Martin Fowler; there is a lot of leeway here so specifically representing Ian Cooper's view
+Test-Driven Development originated with Kent Beck.
+After the development of Mockist TDD as an offshoot, the original formulation began to be referred to as Classical TDD or the Detroit School of TDD.

 - Resources
+    - *[Test-Driven Development: By Example][TDD By Example]*, an early book where Kent Beck most thoroughly lays out his view
+    - "[Mocks Aren't Stubs][MAS]", an extended blog post where Martin Fowler contrasts Classical and Mockist TDD.
-    - "[Classicist and Mockist TDD][CAM]" podcast episode
+    - "[Classicist and Mockist TDD][CAM]", a podcast episode that does the same.
-    - "[Mocks Aren't Stubs][MAS]" blog post
     - "[Is TDD Dead?][]" panels
-    - "[TDD: Where Did It All Go Wrong][AGR]" conference talk
+    - "[TDD: Where Did It All Go Wrong][AGR]", a conference talk where Ian Cooper contrasts Classical TDD to some misapplications of it
-    - *[Test-Driven Development: By Example][TDD By Example]* book
 - **1. What are the different test types for?** "Unit" tests are for driving design...for sufficiently large definitions of "unit."
 Beck admits that his usage of the term "unit" is different from most developers before him—and that's remained true.
 It's more similar to what others mean when they say "integration testing": testing several classes working together. [[AGR][]]
 - **2. How much do I test?** Test everything once and only once.
 You don't write a line of production code until you first have a test that fails without that line.
 I say test everything *only* once because duplicate test coverage is discouraged.
 If you refactor a class to collaborate with another new class, the new class is already covered by your existing test: don't write an additional test for it. [[AGR][]]
 - **3. What process do I go through to write tests?** Red, green, refactor.
 First write just enough of a test to fail (making your test output red).
 Then write just enough production code to make the test pass (green).
 Then refactor to improve the code—especially by removing duplication.